Lord Exhumator Scaverous

-Scaverous is a spellslinger caster, who enables his army to do their job better.
+Scaverous is a spellslinger caster with a strong soul collection mechanic.
+He enables his army to do their job better.
 He can debuff ARM through Feast of Worms, has control elements from Icy Grip, but his main shtick is Telekinesis and Soul Harvester.
-On feat turn he can put out 7 telekinesis, all of them with boosted attack rolls.
-And if you got souls on the turn before, you can spam even more.
+On feat turn he can put out at least 7 telekinesis, all of them with boosted attack rolls.
+If you got souls on the turn before, you can spam even more.

 His model does look like a melee powerhouse, his DEF/ARM is okay, and Thresher on his 2" weapon is good - but despite all this, he doesn't want to get in melee.
 He'll be spending nearly all his focus stack every turn, leaving him reasonably vulnerable to assassination.

 In an ideal world you'd use his feat the turn after you've gorged on souls, so that you have plenty of focus to sling spells around.
 But this would mean that you wouldn't use your feat until Turn 3 (given that you're unlikely to gorge on souls on turn 1) and often Turn 3 can be too late.

 Instead, Scav often prefers to use his feat on Turn 2, just as the lines engage, to spam Telekinesis, to land a much-needed debuff, or Excarnate some Grunts into play.
 This can help him get the alpha strike and start the attrition war in his favour.